lawfuyang/ToyRenderer/README.md

 ## Building

+- Run `git pull.bat` to get latest files from this repo, including submodules, and properly init everything
-- Run `generateprojects.bat` to download required binaries & generate VS project files
+- Run `generateprojects.bat` to download required binaries & generate project files
 - Run `cmake compile.bat` to compile ShaderMake & ToyRenderer
-- Open `ToyRenderer.sln` and Compile/Run
+- Open `ToyRenderer.sln` and Compile/Run.
+Shader binaries should be built as a pre-requisite step before compiling the main app

 ## Running